Bangui: Customs

 Polygamy is an accepted practice among men.

-When someone dies in Bangui, a representative from his or her village always attends the funeral.
+When someone dies in Bangui a representative from his or her village attends the funeral.
 "This person is charged with indicating to the deceased the way back home so that the deceased may avenge himself and herself and demonstrate the power of the family".
-The representative who attends the funeral also carries a little dust from the grave to the village, and gives it to the village's holy medicine man so that he can ascertain the reasons for his death.
+The representative who attends the funeral also carries a little dust from the grave to the village, and gives it to the village's medicine man so that he can ascertain the reasons for his death.

 Most of the holidays in Bangui are festivals related to the Christian and Muslim faiths and are the same as those observed in other parts of the world.
-National holidays include independence day and the birthdays of Boganda and several other national heroes.
+National holidays include Independence Day and the birthdays of Boganda and several other national heroes.

 Cuisine

 The cuisine of CAR is referred to as Centrafrican and the staple diet in Bangui includes cassava, rice, squash, pumpkins and plantains served with a sauce and grilled meat.
 Okra or gombo is a popular vegetable.
 Peanuts and peanut butter are widely used.
 Game is popular, as are the fish-based dishes maboké and soussou.
 Manioc flour is used for preparing fufu.

-There are three types of restaurants in Bangui.
-Some focus on foreign cuisine, such as 'Relais des Chasses,' 'La Tentation' and 'L'Escale,' which are oriented towards French food, and 'Ali Baba' and 'Beyrouth,' which serve Lebanese food.
-There are a large number of African restaurants, such as the "Madame M'boka," a favorite of the locals.
-A number of bars and street food stalls complement Bangui's culinary scene.
 Alcoholic beverages served are locally brewed beer, palm wine and banana wine.
-Non-alcoholic beverages that are drunk include ginger beer.
+Non-alcoholic beverages include ginger beer.